How to Install Claude Code on Ubuntu 26.04, 24.04 and 22.04

 Configure Claude Code on Ubuntu

-Claude Code keeps its settings in a small set of JSON files, with separate scopes for your user account and for the repository you are working in.
-That split matters on Ubuntu because personal preferences and team-shared instructions usually do not belong in the same file.
+Claude Code keeps settings in a small set of JSON files, with separate scopes for your user account and for the repository you are working in.
+That split matters because personal preferences and team-shared instructions usually do not belong in the same file.

 PathPurpose

-~/.claude/settings.jsonUser-wide settings such as permissions, hooks, and model defaults
+~/.claude/settings.jsonUser-wide settings such as permissions, hooks, environment variables, and model preferences

 .claude/settings.jsonShared project settings stored with the repository